 Because the 0-percent capital gains rate applies only for income up to $39,375, Sally’s capital gains will all be subject to the 15-percent capital gains rate.
 If Sally had capital gains of, say, $350,000 instead of $50,000, giving her a total income of $450,000, she would have a portion of her gains taxed at 15 percent and a portion taxed at 20 percent.

 The 20-percent capital gains rate kicks in when total income exceeds $434,550.
 Therefore, Sally’s first $346,750 in capital gains ($434,550 – Sally’s $87,800 in ordinary income) will be taxed at 15 percent, and then the remaining $3,250 will be taxed at 20 percent.

 In the latter example, where Sally has income of $100,000 and net long-term capital gains of $350,000, you would also need to take into account the 3.8-percent net investment income tax (NIIT) or surtax that applies to investment income, including capital gains, for high-income individuals.
 It’s applied to the lesser of a taxpayer’s total net investment income or to the difference between the taxpayer’s modified adjusted gross income (MAGI) and the thresholds shown below.

 Sally’s wages of $100,000 plus her capital gains of $350,000 amount to a $450,000 MAGI, which is $250,000 over the $200,000 surtax threshold for a single taxpayer.
 Therefore, the NIIT will be assessed on $250,000 (which is the lesser of $250,000 or $350,000), and Sally will owe a tax of $9,500.

 Of course, Sally is just one example, and your clients will have other factors that may need to be considered.
-In any case, a keen understanding of the capital gains tax can position you as an expert to your clients and can assist you in effectively managing their tax bill!
+In any case, understanding the capital gains tax can position you as an expert to your clients and can assist you in effectively managing their tax bill.